Interested in Learning React but having trouble getting started?

 Today we're getting started on how stateful components work in React and look at when and why we'll use state.

-We're looking at how to make reusable React components today so that not only can we share our components across apps and teams.
+We're looking at how to make reusable React components today so we can share our components across apps and teams.

 No application is complete without style.
 We'll look at the different methods we can use to style our components, from traditional CSS to inline styling.